jiayinghsu/imageflow/README.md

 ## Distributed processing of large nD datasets across computer clusters using Daisy

-Enhancing image quality is the main goal of digital image processing, which is followed by feature extraction and categorization.
-It is used in fields like computer vision, imaging in medicine, meteorology, astronomy, remote sensing, and others.
-The primary difficulty is that it takes a lot of time to complete tasks in general; parallel computing offers an effective and practical solution to this problem.
+Enhancing image quality is the main goal of digital image processing followed by feature extraction and categorization.
+Image processing has been used in fields like computer vision, medicine, meteorology, astronomy, remote sensing, and others.
+The primary challenge is that it takes a lot of time to complete tasks in general.
+Parallel computing offers an effective and practical solution to this problem.
+Primarily, I used Daisy to resolve this challenge at work for handling spatial transcriptomic datasets because this package is tasked with creating a scalable and quick distributed block-wise scheduler for processing very big (3D/4D bio imaging datasets ranging from TBs to PBs) datasets.
+We require a scheduler that is quick and scalable, but also resilient to faults and recoverable or resumeable in the event of hardware problems.

 > ### Daisy chains complex pipelines of tasks